oracle/db-sharding/container-based-sharding-deployment/samples/compose-files/docker-compose/README.md

 ## Remove the deployment

-You can also use the `docker-compose` command to remove the deployment.
+If you want to remove the deployment, use the `docker-compose` command.
 To remove the deployment:

 - First export all the variables from the Prerequisites Sesion.
-- Use the below command to remove the deployment:
+- Use the following command to remove the deployment:

 ```bash
 docker-compose down